aws-observability/observability-best-practices/docs/en/guides/operational/gitops-with-amg/gitops-with-amg.md

 ## Conclusion

 In this section of Observability best practices guide, we learned about using Grafana Operator and GitOps with Amazon Managed Grafana.
 We started with learning about GitOps and Grafana Operator.
-Then we focussed on how to use Grafana Operator on Amazon EKS to manage Amazon Managed Grafana and on how to use GitOps with Flux on Amazon EKS to manage Amazon Managed Grafana to setup an identity with AMG, adding AWS data sources on Amazon Managed Grafana from Amazon EKS cluster in a Kubernetes native way.
+Then we focussed on how to use Grafana Operator on Amazon EKS to manage resources in Amazon Managed Grafana and on how to use GitOps with Flux on Amazon EKS to manage resources in Amazon Managed Grafana to setup an identity with AMG, adding AWS data sources on Amazon Managed Grafana from Amazon EKS cluster in a Kubernetes native way.